otoinsa/vector-art-gen/README.md

 > **🤖 AI-GENERATED SOFTWARE NOTICE**
 >
 > This software was generated using artificial intelligence tools and automated coding assistants.
-While efforts have been made to ensure functionality and code quality:
+While efforts have been made to ensure functionality and code quality, development was limited to total of 5 hours of agent work:
 >
 > - **⚡ Software may contain bugs or unexpected behavior**
 > - **🔧 Features may not work as described**